richardmleggett/al2tex/docs/usage/diagrams.rst

 Genome Coverage Diagram
 -----------------------

-As in the Coverage Map diagram, alignments are binned based on their position in the target contigs.
+Alignments are binned based on their position in the target contigs, and counted to calculate the coverage of each bin.
 By default, the bin size is 30 bp, but this can be set using the ``-binsize`` option.
+As in the Coverage Map diagram, alignments that overlap in the query contig are filtered.
 One heatmap is produced showing the coverage over all the target contigs.
 Unlike the Coverage Map Diagram, the scale for the heatmaps remains the same across all the target contigs.

 .. image:: images/genome_coverage_example.png